 Save the Paperwork and Take a Break From Work

-Create your moving house folder and use it to keep important paperwork such as your lease agreement that you might need over the next few weeks.
+As part of your moving house checklist, create your folder and use it to keep important paperwork such as your lease agreement that you might need over the next few weeks.
 Use a labelled and brightly coloured folder so that you won’t misplace it.

 Include all documents related to your new address.
 But make sure you can still access them from a phone, laptop or tablet.
 Just in case anything goes wrong, backup your computer at this point.